Peacebuilding in Europe

 Illustration by Kathryn Gichini entitled "Listen".

-*Please note that events are not necessarily curated or hosted by the Geneva Peacebuilding Platform, rather the page serves as a platform for showcasing relevant events from the Peacebuilding in Europe Community Curation initiative.
+Disclaimer: Please note that the products shared on this page are not managed, created or curated by the Geneva Peacebuilding Platform, rather the page serves as a platform for showcasing relevant events from the Peacebuilding in Europe Community Curation initiative.
+Views expressed in any of the products are not directly representative of the Geneva Peacebuilding Platform or its partner organisations.